worldofchris/jlf/README.md

 ## Installation

+### Dependencies

+* Python - tested with 2.7
+* Recommened but not essential: Python [virtualenv](https://pypi.python.org/pypi/virtualenv)
+* Access to a JIRA instance

+### Install Steps

 * Clone this repo
-* Create a virtual environment e.g.
+* Recommened but not essential: Create and activate a Python virtual environment e.g.

         virtualenv jlf
         source jlf/bin/activate